odys-z/shader-demo/try-03-osm/02-osm-grids.md

 see the answer from stackoverflow.

-Examples can be found in each log's comments.
+Examples can be found in each log's comments in 02-osm-grids-spooky.html.

 2. Copy / clone data (matrices) you don't want Three.js updating.